GeoMOER/geoAI/docs/units/_unit02/unit02-04_rs.md

 1. Preparing the work environment and loading the data
 2. Use of a variety of new packages and signature helper functions
 1. Quick & dirty digtalization of training areas
+3. unsupervised/supervised classification
-3. unsupervised classification with kmeans (via RStoolbox)
+  * kmeans (via RStoolbox)
-4. supervised classification with:
   * recursive partitioning and regression trees (via rpart)
   * random forest (via caret)
-  * superclust (automated random forest via RStoolbox)

 For this tutorial we use the Sentinel 2 images from the previous exercise.
 You may also use the digitized classes from the exercise before.
 However, the method can be used with virtually any data from earth observation satellites and aerial surveys.